No, Furries Weren’t Assailing Students at a Utah Middle School. They Were Therians.

 Yes, the alleged offenders were a clique of animal-mask-wearing 6th graders (and some 7th graders), regularly invading the personal space of fellow students.
 And yes, the students in the clique self-identified as animals.
 But the near dozen students were not “furries” per se, in body-suit regalia, parading about campus like out-of-work sports mascots.
 They were ‘therians.’

 Media reaction to the cultural phenomenon, much like a prior 2022 iteration in the state of Michigan, was swift and polarized.
-If you were commentator Megyn Kelly, you likely saw the verified video of mask-wearing students at the school, circulating only on conservative publications.
-If you were Politifact (run by one time non-partisan institute Poynter) and the local Salt Lake City Tribune, you sided with the school’s denial, without doing any further research.
+If you were commentator Megyn Kelly in 2024, you likely saw the verified video of mask-wearing students at the school, circulating only on conservative publications.
+If you were Politifact (run by one time non-partisan institute Poynter) and the local Salt Lake City Tribune, you sided with the school district’s blanket denial, without doing any further research.
+Few connected to the actual parents and students in Utah.

 Run a Tiktok search for #Therians.
 The accessories of today’s “therian” teens & tweens, immersed in a subculture of anthropomorphic identity, are more scaled down than their more adult “furry” counterparts.
 Kids often sport a simple mask or a tail.
 Their identities are not rooted in a fur-suit.
 They are rooted in behavior.

 The Utah school district assured media outlets that this was no more than online rumor and internet hysteria.
-“We have had zero incidents either reported or observed,” spokesman Seth Sorenson confidently repeated to several media outlets the morning after the protest.
+“We have had zero incidents either reported or observed,” district spokesman Seth Sorenson confidently repeated to several media outlets the morning after the protest.

 Yet, Sorenson sounded exasperated over the phone.
 When asked what the protest was about, he paused, and let out a nervous laugh.
 He then downplayed the situation as “a few kids in headbands” with animal ears at Mt.
 Nebo.